OVERVIEW

 Dr. Pickart's Approach to Making Skin Products

-1. All products are designed to help improve skin health.
+1. All products are designed to help improve the appearance of skin.
 Many cosmetic products slowly degrade skin health.
-The approach we use is to emphasize the skin's natural activators of renewal and remodeling: SRCPs, hydroxy acids, natural biological oils that are in the skin, types of skin abrasion, retinoic acid, and vitamin C (this is best taken internally).
-What actually triggers the skin's renewal responses is a rather narrow list.
+The approach we use is to emphasize the skin's natural activators of rejuvenation: SRCPs, hydroxy acids, natural biological oils that are in the skin, types of skin abrasion, retinoic acid, and vitamin C (this is best taken internally).
+What actually helps the skin rejuvenation is a rather narrow list.

-3. The selection of ingredients and formulations that improve skin health are based on generally-accepted published studies in reputable science journals by ourselves and others.
+3. The selection of ingredients and formulations that improve the appearance of skin firmness are based on generally-accepted practices by reputable companies.

-4. We select ingredients from the FDA's GRAS (Generally Recognized As Safe) list of food ingredients and cosmetic ingredients with a long history of product safety.
+4. We select ingredients from the FDA's GRAS (Generally Recognized As Safe) list of food ingredients and cosmetic ingredients with a long history of product safety and the International Cosmetic Ingredient Dictionary and Handbook.
 The FDA states that safety information exists on only 11% of the 10,500 cosmetic ingredients cataloged by FDA.

 6. We avoid the following: